- Parking Rules & Regulations

 8. Non-permitted vehicles: individuals visiting, attending, or employed by NIU are responsible for parking violations incurred by non-permitted vehicles they are operating.

 9. Reserved spaces: Designated by number or department name.
 These spaces are posted as a tow risk.
+Illegal parking in these spaces may result in fines.

 10. Service spaces: Monitored as reserved spaces.
 These spaces are posted as a tow risk.
+Illegal parking in these spaces may result in fines.

 11. Speed Limits: Posted speed limits must be observed at all times.
 The speed limit within all lots is 10 mph.